 Where to Stay in Berlin.

-As an alternative area to stay in in Berlin that I would recommend is the neighbourhood of Kreuzberg as this is a really cool area with lots of places to eat and drink (more on that below) so if that’s your priority then it’ll mean less travelling between meals and nights out!
+An alternative area to stay in Berlin when looking into where to stay in Berlin is the neighbourhood of Kreuzberg as this is a really cool area with lots of places to eat and drink (more on that below) so if that’s your priority then it’ll mean less travelling between meals and nights out!
 I feel like I’d stay here when I visit Berlin again so you should stay here on your first time in Berlin!

 A lot of Berlin’s iconic attractions centre around the war, and rightly so.
 This city went through a lot and when visiting Berlin it’s only right to see them and remember the past.
 There are a number of things that don’t relate to the war though so there’s a good balance, here goes, things to do in Berlin on your first time in Berlin!

 Museum Island is a UNESCO site in the middle of the River and is home to.. you guessed it, Berlin’s best museums!
 I didn’t visit any of the museums and the area was very much under construction when I visited but it was nice to walk through the island and see the impressive architecture.
 The Cathedral was one thing I really wanted to see in Berlin and it certainly didn’t disappoint as it’s a stunning building!